DevTaehong/Hipnode/README.md

 Here is a working live demo:  https://hipnode-devtaehong.vercel.app/

 ## 📝 Description
 Hipnode, a premium Social Media Forum Web App, redefines digital interaction by offering a suite of powerful functionalities.
-Seamlessly navigating the platform begins with a user-friendly Sign Up & Sign In process, complemented by in-depth surveys for a tailored onboarding experience.
+Seamlessly navigating the platform begins with a user-friendly sign-up and sign-in process, complemented by in-depth surveys for a tailored onboarding experience.
 The Homepage serves as the hub, featuring a dynamic home feed, detailed post views, and dedicated creation pages.
 Hipnode goes beyond traditional social media by introducing specialized sections for Meetups, encouraging connections based on shared interests.

 ## 🛠️ Setup Project